ncatlab/nlab-content/pages/2/5/4/9/19452/content.md

 The condition (eq:HomIsomorphismForAdjointFunctors) on adjoint functors $L \dashv R$ in Def. \ref{AdjointFunctorsInTermsOfNaturalBijectionOfHomSets} implies in particular that for every [[object]] $d \in \mathcal{D}$ the functor $Hom_{\mathcal{D}}(L(-),d)$ is a _[[representable functor]]_ with _[[representing object]]_ $R(d)$.
 The following Prop. \ref{AdjointFunctorFromObjectwiseRepresentingObject} observes that the existence of such [[representing objects]] for all $d$ is, in fact, already sufficient to imply that there is a right adjoint functor.

-This equivalent perspective on adjoint functors makes manifest that:

-1. adjoint functors are, if they exist, unique up to natural isomorphism, this is Prop. \ref{UniquenessOfAdjoints} below;
+This equivalent perspective on adjoint functors makes manifest that adjoint functors are, if they exist, unique up to natural isomorphism, this is Prop. \ref{UniquenessOfAdjoints} below.

-1. the concept of adjoint functors makes sense also _[[relative adjoint functor|relative]]_ to a [[full subcategory]] on which representing objects exists, this is the content of Remark \ref{RelativeAdjointFunctors} below.

 +-- {: .num_prop #AdjointFunctorFromObjectwiseRepresentingObject}